You enjoy the activities the Ocean has to offer and use it as a creative space.

 Why?

 As well as individual action, organisations can make a huge difference.
 From energy use through to what stationary they buy, the place you work or go to school has an impact on the health of the Ocean.
-Less plastic in the Ocean, less chemical runoff from industry, less pressure on the electricity being used in production and disposal.
-Less waste means a lessened effect on all of the natural systems of our planet – that can only be a good thing.

 How?